oscarpolanco/wordpress-course/README.md

 ## Section 1: Getting started

-On this section we will install all the things we need to work on our example project.
+In this section, we will install all the things we need to work on our example project.

 ### Install Local by Flywheel
 - Download and Install [Local by Flywheel](https://localbyflywheel.com/)